gwastro/pycbc-config/O1/pipeline/README.md

 ## Reusing data from a previous workflow ##

 If you want to re-use data from a previous workflow, you need to make a cache file containing the files that you want to re-use.
-Locate the file ```main.map``` in the output directory of your previous workflow and copy it to the workflow directory for you new worflow **with a different name**.
+Locate the file ```main.map``` in the output directory of your previous workflow and copy it to the workflow directory for you new worflow **with a different name**, e.g. ```reuse_data.map```.
 Do not overwrite the ```main.map``` created by the new workflow.
 Edit this file to contain only the data that you want to keep.
 Then pass it to the submission script with the ```--cache``` option, e.g.
 ```
 ./pycbc_submit_dax --accounting-group ligo.prod.o1.cbc.bbh.pycbcoffline --dax ${WORKFLOW_NAME}.dax --cache reuse_data.map
 ```